Sonogami-Rinne/SVS_CharacterExporter/SVS_Exporter/PythonScript/readme.md

 It process bundles to make accessory meshes readable.

-Currently, this script only process bundles that original game have.

-It do NOT process bundles that added by mod.

 You need to use pyinstaller to turn this py file into exe.

 For example: